FREQUENTLY ASKED QUESTIONS

 One aspect that is very important in choosing your mediator is the final product…a well written Settlement Agreement.
 What is your goal?
 An Agreement that it is clear and specific on the four corners of the piece of

 so that each of you and/or an attorney or judge who was not present in the mediation room will clearly understand your reasoning and process that lead to your agreed upon terms and conclusions.
-The terms should be as black and white as possible so that you don’t end up in court in the future fighting over what was meant and not clearly stated.
+You should feel comfortable asking questions and your Attorney Mediator should be able to provide you with clear answers, demonstrating knowledge and experience gained from mediating divorces on a regular basis.

 The duration of the mediation process is measured in months not years as is often the case with litigation.
 The number of sessions will depend on the issues which we will need to address to complete your divorce process, such as the division of assets, debt allocation, support and co-parenting issues.
 The complexity of the issues and ability of the participants to be flexible as they negotiate a fair agreement will also dictate the length of the mediation.
 Some couples want their divorce completed yesterday and others are in no hurry to finalize the process.
 You have control over the pace of your divorce mediation, however, when the next step in the process is in our hands we pride ourselves on moving your matter forward as quickly as possible in order to keep our promise of providing a very different and distinct alternative to the litigation process.